Frederick Stanley, 16th Earl of Derby

-Background and education
+Early life and education

-Stanley was the second son of Prime Minister Edward Smith-Stanley, 14th Earl of Derby, and the Hon.
-Emma Caroline, daughter of Edward Bootle-Wilbraham, 1st Baron Skelmersdale.
-He was born in London, and educated at Eton and Sandhurst.
-He received a commission in the Grenadier Guards, rising to the rank of Captain before leaving the army for politics.
+Stanley was born in St James's Square, Westminster, the second surviving son of Edward Smith-Stanley, Lord Stanley, and the Hon.
+Emma Caroline, Lady Stanley, daughter of Edward Bootle-Wilbraham, 1st Baron Skelmersdale.
+He was educated at Harrow and Sandhurst.

+In 1851, his father succeeded as 14th Earl of Derby.
+The longest-serving leader of the Conservative Party (1846–68), the 14th Earl served as Prime Minister on three occasions, from February to December 1852, 1858–1859, and 1866–1868.

+Military career

+Stanley received a commission in the Grenadier Guards, rising to the rank of Captain before leaving the army for politics.
 He later served as Lieutenant-Colonel Commandant of the part-time 1st Royal Lancashire Militia (The Duke of Lancaster's Own) from 23 June 1874 (though his political duties often kept him away from the regiment's annual training) and became Honorary Colonel of its successor, the 3rd and 4th Battalions, King's Own (Royal Lancaster Regiment), from 27 February 1886 until his death.
+He also followed his father and grandfather as Hon Colonel of the 1st Volunteer Battalion, King's (Liverpool Regiment), being appointed on 15 January 1894.
+After his death he was succeeded in this appointment by his son in turn.

 Political career

-As the Hon Frederick Stanley he served as a Conservative Member of Parliament (for Preston from 1865 to 1868, North Lancashire from 1868 to 1885 and Blackpool from 1885 to 1886).
-In government, he served as a Civil Lord of the Admiralty (1868), Financial Secretary to the War Office (1874–1878), Secretary to the Treasury (1878), War Secretary (1878–1880) and Colonial Secretary (1885–1886).
+Stanley served as a Conservative Member of Parliament for Preston (1865–68), North Lancashire (1868–85) and Blackpool (1885–86).
+In government, he served as a Civil Lord of the Admiralty (1868), Financial Secretary to the War Office (1874–78), Secretary to the Treasury (1878), War Secretary (1878–80) and Colonial Secretary (1885–86).
 In 1886, he was created Baron Stanley of Preston, in the County Palatine of Lancaster.
-He served as President of the Board of Trade (1886–1888), remaining in that office until he was appointed Governor General of Canada.
+He served as President of the Board of Trade (1886–88), remaining in that office until he was appointed Governor General of Canada.